 ‘Wouldn’t that be nice? ‘

-‘How?’, said Tina.
-Her eyes bright with the anticipation of the game she sense being invented on spot.
+‘How?’, said Tina; her eyes bright with the anticipation of the game she was sensing being invented on spot.

 ‘Let’s put a dot to it.’